molinadavid/teslabox/README.md

    - Click "Next: Review"
    - Click "Create User"
    - Copy both the Access key ID and Secret access key
-4. Note, depending on your S3 usage [you will be charged](https://aws.amazon.com/s3/pricing/) for each clip stored and/or downloaded

 ### Ngrok (required for remote access)
 1. Sign into your Ngrok account